LekloOno/Get-Deaded/notes/game_design/HealthSystem.md

 It decreases the overall damage intakes, but can be reduced or broken with special abilities or weapons.

 **Player** has Basic **Health** and a little pool of **Shield**.
 Through pickups or abilities, he can also obtain ***Overshield**.

+It could be interesting to make Shield specific to the player instead, making it clearer, and the shield would be the player's equivalent of the ennemie's barrier, in a diegetic approach.

 # General game feel